La Nuova was established in Hawera in 1959 by Mr J G and Mrs J M Craig as a retail dry cleaning business.

-Our laundry plant in Inglewood has been operating now for ten years.
+Our laundry plant in Inglewood has been operating now for sixteen years.
 The state-of-the-art equipment from Europe has been mastered by our skilled team and we are now reaping the rewards.

 Our business has been growing rapidly and in April 2015 we completed a multi million dollar upgrade which sees our capacity double and our efficiencies increase.
 From this we have seen a 20% reduction in water use with more to come as we fine tune the new equipment.

-Continued growth and our commitment to lead the industry with the latest technology will see us undertake yet another Multi-million dollar upgrade of our facility in 2022.
-Once complete we will be the most technologically advanced laundry in Australasia.
+Continued growth and our commitment to lead the industry with the latest technology has seen us undertake yet another Multi-million dollar upgrade of our facility in 2022.
+Now this project has been completed (July 2023) we now operate the most technologically advanced laundry in NZ

 How it works